Skip to content

 since v3.6.0

-This converter can combine the BFieldConvertor, which is only valid for the BeanSearcher retriever, into an MFieldConvertor, so that it also works for the MapSearcher.
+This converter can combine the BFieldConvertor, which is Only effective for the MapSearcher , into an MFieldConvertor, so that it also works for the MapSearcher.

 Enable Effect